All About The Water Cycle - How Does It Work?

 Factors that Affect Precipitation

-- Presents of mountains: mountain ranges can change the path of prevailing winds and impact where precipitation falls
+• Presence of mountains: mountain ranges can change the path of prevailing winds and impact where precipitation falls

 Interception

-Interception is where the water movement is interrupted in the various paths during transportation events over the land surface.
-This process occurs when the water is absorbed by vegetation cover and trees, absorbed into the ground, or stored in puddles and land formations such as furrows and streamlets.
-These waters can infiltrate the soil or return to the atmosphere through evapotranspiration or evaporation.
+Interception occurs when water movement is interrupted along various paths during overland transport.
+This process occurs when water is absorbed by vegetation and trees, infiltrates the ground, or is stored in puddles and landforms such as furrows and streamlets.

 Infiltration

 Infiltration is the downward movement of water from the land surface into the soil or porous rock.
 Some water that infiltrates will remain in the shallow soil layer, gradually moving vertically and horizontally through the soil and subsurface material.
-Eventually, it might enter a stream by seepage into the stream bank.
-Some of the water may infiltrate deeper, recharging groundwater aquifers.

 Collection